Algeria - No Dust in Sand Land

 Pleasant walking around the city center

 From the city center walking towards the north is pleasant.
-How come no one attacked me or that I didn't get kidnapped, as the internet was telling me that it might happen?
+How come no one attacked me, as the internet was telling me that it might happen?

 In the street of Didouche Mourat